01 of 07

 Grilling the Burgers

 Now it's time to grill your burgers.
 Remember that stuffed burgers tend to be pretty thick and will take longer to cook than regular burger patties.
 Also, keep in mind that these patties can be more delicate than unstuffed burgers, so be careful.
 A good, wide spatula is a must.

 Place the patties on a hot grill and let them cook until the sides start to turn brown.
 You do not want to flip these burgers more than once, so get one side cooked before turning them.

-When done, remove burgers from the grill, allow to rest for about 5 minutes, and place them in a bun with your favorite toppings.
+When done, remove burgers from the grill.
+Allow the cooked burgers to rest for about 5 minutes.
+This not only allows the juices to be reabsorbed but also gives some time to make them safer eat without burning your mouth.
+Place them in a bun with your favorite toppings.